msft-davidlee/az-blazor-wasm/README.md

 ![Architecture](/Architecture/Solution.png)

+## Considerations
+1. The API can be seperated from this project as an independent microservice with its own deployment so we can push out features or fixes faster.
+We do have to make the frontend aware by introducing the API versioning concept.
+2. We can enhance the API with either Azure Frontdoor or Application Gateway and enable the Web Application Firewall (WAF) feature.
+3. We can apply a free custom domain name on Azure CDN where SSL certificate is applied and rotated for free.
+4. Instead of storing the connection string on the configuration of Azure Functions, we can create a managed identity for the Azure Function and assign the appropriate RBAC role.

 # Get Started
 To create this, use your personal Azure subscription with AAD that you control - as well as a B2C instance, please follow the steps below.